MaxPetersson/DAT257-Agile/Reflections and Social Contract/IndividualReflection/IndividualReflectionW5.md

 <br>
     I fell ill at the end of last sprint and haven't been able to neither reflect nor work.<br>

-    I fell behind in the project.<br>
+    I fell behind in the project.
-    I want to catch up.<br>
+    I want to catch up.
-    I should participate in meetings and read last weeks protocols.<br>
+    I should participate in meetings and read last weeks protocols.